isaiahnoelpulidosalazar/inpsPyPI/README.md

 # inpsPyPI

-**inpsPyPI** A PyPI package for Python 3.10+ that provides useful tools for data conversion and validation, a custom EasySQL class for simplified SQLite operations, a custom excel file handler, and a custom file IO handler..
+**inpsPyPI** is a PyPI package for Python 3.10+ that provides useful tools for data conversion and validation, a custom EasySQL class for simplified SQLite operations, a custom excel file handler, and a custom file IO handler.

 ---